 Your first step is purchasing your own domain from a registrar like Name.com.
 If you already have a name for your Etsy store, this step should be easy—you’ll probably want your domain name to be the same as your Etsy store name.
 Use our domain search tool to make sure the domain you want is available for registration.
 If it is, just add it to your cart and check out just like you would for any other purchase.

-You have a ton of options available when it comes to choosing a domain extensions, or what it says on the right of the “dot.”
+You have a ton of options available when it comes to choosing a domain extension, or what it says on the right of the “dot.”
 While traditional domain endings are perfectly OK to use, many store owners find that their preferred domain name might already be in use or is being resold by a private owner at a high cost.
 But with hundreds of New Domain endings now available, you can register a domain that reflects your brand and even describes your business.
-For example, if you sell handcrafted jewelry, use a domain like yourbusinessname.jewelry.
+For example, if you sell handcrafted jewelry, use a domain like yourbusines.jewelry.

 If you are planning on running your business solely through Etsy, you don’t need much more than a domain name.
-But it’s always a good practice to purchase Whois Privacy any time you purchase a domain name.
+But it’s always a good practice to purchase Advanced Security any time you purchase a domain name.
 This service keeps the information that you give to ICANN (the governing internet body) out of public view, preventing strangers from accessing your information online.
 Learn more about Whois Privacy and why it’s important here.

 Step 2: Redirect the domain to your Etsy shop